-The current US administration is at the moment working hard to clear the remaining regulatory and legal hurdles to sell off two of the leases expecting 2,2 billion Dollars in return.
+At the moment of the making of the film, the then-current US administration was working hard to clear the remaining regulatory and legal hurdles to sell off two of the leases expecting 2,2 billion Dollars in return.
 But the losses would be immense: “This is one of the last truly wild landscapes”, says filmmaker Florian Schulz, “It’s like looking back in time when mastodons roamed the land.”

 A Terra Mater Factual Studios production in co-production with Campion Advocacy Fund and Doclights/NDR Naturfilm in association with Florian Schulz Productions